Nick Fortes Player Props: Marlins vs. Giants

-On Monday, Nick Fortes (on the back of going 1-for-3) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 6:40 PM ET.
+The Miami Marlins and Nick Fortes, who went 0-for-3 last time out, battle Alex Cobb and the San Francisco Giants at LoanDepot park, Wednesday at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-3) against the Giants.

 Nick Fortes Game Info & Props vs. the Giants